 In the absence of the President, the Vice President shall assume all the duties and have the authority of the President.
 The Vice President shall perform additional duties to assist the President as requested, as well as perform other duties as specified in the Medical Staff Organizational Manual.
-The Vice President also serves as Chair of the Medical Staff Quality Assessment Committee.
+The Vice President also serves on the Medical Staff Peer Review Committee.